contek-io/io.contek.invoker/README.md

 introducing random constant values that are not described in the API documents.

 **Example 1:**\
-*Q:* I can't find a rate limit restriction for XXX endpoint, but I think there must be a limit.
+*Q:* I can't find io.contek.invoker.ftx.api.a rate limit restriction for XXX endpoint, but I think there must be io.contek.invoker.ftx.api.a limit.
 Shall I cap it to 10 times per minute?\
 *A:* No, because you are likely wrong.